-This year's new, simplified health form contains three pages.
-Your health care provider must complete pages one and two.
-A parent or guardian must complete page three.
+The 2013-14 health form contains two pages.
+Your health care provider must complete page two and a parent or guardian must complete page one.
+Please mail both pages to the attention of Marie Larkin, School Nurse, before August 1.
 Completion of all parts of this form is essential to provide us with updated health information, emergency telephone numbers and a parental consent to initiate emergency medical care.

 Most physicians need several weeks to schedule appointments and to process forms.
 This form must be completed and submitted every year with information that is up-to-date.
 If your insurance will not cover an exam at this time, your health care provider can still complete the form as long as the physical exam took place less than 1 year ago.